mozartdiniz/Roads/README.md

 		</ro-stage>
 	</ro-view>

-**ro-view**	This is the screen layout base, the attribute id is to be referenced when you need navigate from one screen to another, the attribute ro-controller is which acontroller will control this view
+**ro-view**	This is the screen layout base, the attribute id is to be referenced when you need navigate from one screen to another, the attribute ro-controller is which acontroller will control this view.

 **ro-header** Is a placement where you can add everything that should be fixed at top of screen

-**ro-topbar** Render a top bar component
+**ro-topbar** Render a top bar component.

-**ro-back-button** If the app is running in a IOS or FirefoxOS display a backbutton to back to previous screen, if is running in a Android or Windows Phone this button will be automatically hidden
+**ro-back-button** If the app is running in a IOS or FirefoxOS display a backbutton to back to previous screen, if is running in a Android or Windows Phone this button will be automatically hidden.

 **ro-title** Where screen title goes